A100 Both is pretty easy:

 If you want to uninstall Tampermonkey then please check this video:

-Click at the script name to edit and setup your scripts.
+Finally the options page allows to configure Tampermonkey and manage your userscripts.
+The first tab shows all installed scripts.
+Click at the script name to edit and setup your scripts. ( video tutorial)

-There is second tab that allows you to modify TM's settings.
-Tip: adjust the Config mode options to see more settings.
+There is second tab that allows you to modify Tampermonkey's settings.
+Tip: adjust the "Config mode" options to see more settings. ( video tutorial)

 The third tab offers script import and export functionality to Zip files and JSON documents.

 A102 There are different ways to achieve this:

 You can also search for scripts at your preferred search engine.
 Then search for a link that ends up on ".user.js" and click it

 If you have a URL to a script, just paste it to Chrome's Omnibox.